 The final stage in the course development process is to obtain approval from eTech and the department chair.
 Each course undergoes two separate reviews — one of the course manuscript and one of the Blackboard shell.
-Both versions must be approved by eTech and the department before the course goes live.
+Both versions must be approved by eTech and the department chair before the course goes live.

 A&S Online Course Review Checklist: eTech uses this checklist to evaluate the newly developed online course.